-The Supreme Allied Headquarters (SHAPE) was established on 2 April 1951 in Rocquencourt, France, as part of an effort to establish an integrated and effective NATO military force.
-In 1967 SHAPE was relocated to Casteau, Mons, Belgium.
+The Supreme Headquarters Allied Powers Europe (SHAPE) was established on 2 April 1951 in Rocquencourt, France, as part of an effort to establish an integrated and effective NATO military force.
+In 1967, SHAPE was relocated to Casteau, Mons, Belgium.

 Allied Command Europe is established

 Fourteen months after the allies signed the North Atlantic Treaty the Korean war erupted in June 1950, increasing fears of a Soviet attack on Western Europe.

 The Alliance possessed an extremely limited structure.
 No NATO military commanders had been appointed, NATO military Headquarters or commands established and all the allies' military forces remained under national control.

 In Autumn 1950, the United States Secretary of State proposed to the NATO allies establishing a large integrated military force, consisting of units contributed by individual nations, including West Germany, controlled by a centralised military organisation which would administer and train those forces under a single NATO commander.

 It was agreed to appoint a Supreme Commander Allied Powers Europe (SACEUR) supported by an international staff.
 He would be delegated limited authority to ensure that national units assigned to his command were organised and trained into an effective force

 The first SACEUR